-5.11.1.3 Changing Flight ID
+5.11.1.3.
+Changing Flight ID

 - 1. Press and release the center knob to open the squawk edit menu. - 2.
-Push and hold the center button until FLIGHT ID appears.
+Push and hold the center knob until FLIGHT ID appears.
 The first character of the flight ID will be highlighted. - 3.
 Rotate center knob to change the highlighted character. - 4.
 When desired character appears, push the center knob to accept it and highlight the next character. - 5.
 Repeat steps 3 and 4 until the desired flight ID is set. - 6.
 Push and release the right button (CLEAR) at any time to clear the Flight ID completely. - 7.
 Press and release the left button (DONE) to close the flight ID edit menu and save the setting.

-• No spaces are permitted in the FLIGHT ID.
+No spaces are permitted in the FLIGHT ID.
 The highlighted character must not be blank to advance to the next character.

-5.11.1.4 Changing Transponder Mode
+5.11.1.4.
+Changing Transponder Mode

-1. Press and release the center knob to open the squawk edit menu

-2. Press and hold the right button to cycle between 'VFR' and 'MODE'
+- 1. Press and release the center knob to open the squawk edit menu - 2.
+Press and hold the right button to cycle between 'VFR' and 'MODE'

-- 3. With 'MODE' highlighted, a single press and release of the right button will cycle through each mode selection (STBY, ON, ALT) - 4.
-Press and release the center knob repeatedly until the squawk edit menu closes or press the left 'Done' button to close
+- 1. With 'MODE' highlighted, a single press and release of the right button will cycle through each mode selection (STBY, ON, ALT). - 2.
+Press the left 'Done' button to close the menu

-5.11.1.5 To Send IDENT
+5.11.1.5.
+To Send IDENT